-If possible, Dr. Walden recommends not having a breast lift if you plan on having additional children.
+If possible, we recommend not having a breast lift if you plan on having additional children.
 The reason for this is that the increase in breast size that comes with pregnancy can create the same sagging and loose skin that the breast lift addressed.
 It’s best to wait until you are sure you are not having any more children.

 But obviously things don’t always go as planned, and you may find yourself pregnant.
 Whether you’ll be able to breastfeed is not a sure bet.
 With most breast lifts the nipple/areola complex needs to be moved to a higher position on the breast once the excess skin has been removed.
 As you would assume, this will impact the milk glands.
-Dr. Walden strives to keep breastfeeding as an option for patients, but there’s no way to know how much the procedure has affected this.
+Our surgeons strive to keep breastfeeding as an option for patients, but there’s no way to know how much the procedure has affected this.
 You should expect there to be at least some lessening of your breastfeeding ability.

-Dr. Walden recommends that her breast lift patients be finished with breastfeeding for at least three months.
+We recommend that our breast lift patients be finished with breastfeeding for at least three months.
 This allows the breasts to return to their normal cup size.
 You should also be within 10 percent of your ideal weight, as losing additional weight down the road can create new sagging.